Bill against Gender Identity Law: Activists respond to its misleading arguments

-1- Remove state coverage for gender-affirming treatments
+1- Remove state coverage for gender affirmation treatments

-In the first article, the bill excludes gender-affirming medical, hormonal, or surgical treatments from the Mandatory Medical Plan (PMO).
-This implies eliminating state coverage for these treatments, meaning their free status.
-"Anyone over 18 can make decisions about their own body, but not with everyone's money," said the bill's author, Milman, in a post on X titled "Let Common Sense Return" in capital letters, in which he tagged President Javier Milei and libertarian leader Agustín Laje.
+In its first article, the bill excludes gender-affirming medical, hormonal, or surgical treatments from the Mandatory Medical Plan (PMO).
+This effectively eliminates state coverage for these treatments, meaning they would no longer be free.
+“Everyone over 18 can decide about their body, but not with everyone’s money,” said the bill’s author, Milman, in a post on X titled “Common Sense Returns” (in all caps), in which he tagged President Javier Milei and libertarian leader Agustín Laje.

 The myth about costs